MicrosoftDocs/azure-docs/articles/virtual-machines/extensions/diagnostics-linux-v3.md

 ### Update the extension settings

-After you've changed your protected or sublic settings, deploy them to the VM by running the same command.
+After you've changed your protected or public settings, deploy them to the VM by running the same command.
 If anything changed in the settings, the updated settings are sent to the extension.
 LAD reloads the configuration and restarts itself.

 ### Migrate from previous versions of the extension